 - Good stories are lego blocks that can be used in many ways.
 The project you're most proud of may have been riddled with obstacles; the time you overcame said obstacle may have involved team conflicts or uncovered an overlooked business opportunity.

 Two days after my final round, I heard back with a $300K offer for an L5 PM role.

 How I negotiated (and why you should too)

 I used to feel weird about negotiating.
 Then I had some aha moments:

 - Companies expect you to negotiate.
 Your initial offer is much lower than what they’re willing to pay you

 - The money comes from the company’s budget, not your manager’s.
 It’s best to negotiate through the recruiter though when you can

 - Once a company extends an offer, they are incentivized to sign you.
-They monitor yield closely (% of offers that get accepted) and want to bring it up
+They monitor yield closely (% of offers that get accepted) and care about optimizing it

 - To get what you want, have a strong BATNA (best alternative to a negotiated agreement); in other words, strong offers from other reputable companies

 - Negotiation boosts their perception of YOUR value, as long as you do so in good faith.
 Good faith = mean what you say, but you don’t have to say everything!

 For example, I didn’t share details on my existing pay because I wanted an offer based on the value I could create for Facebook.
 Using levels.fyi I knew $300K was on the lower end of the compensation band for L5, so there was plenty of room to negotiate.

 If they bumped the total compensation to $400K, I would sign.
 Immediately.

 The team was psyched.
 I was psyched.
 They said they would talk to the recruiter and compensation team.

 I’ve since learned that the compensation team exists as a check and balance for situations like mine.
 They set compensation, not the hiring manager.
-They do it based on leveling, which is determined by interview performance and years of experience, the latter of which caps you.
+They use something called leveling, which is determined by interview performance and years of experience, the latter of which caps you.